yaricom/RL-playground/README.md

 # RL-playground
-In this repository some of my experiments with Reinforcement Learning based on [OpenAi Gym ToolKit](https://gym.openai.com)
+In this repository some of my experiments with Reinforcement Learning algorithms based on [OpenAi Gym ToolKit](https://gym.openai.com)

 ## Overview
 Packages: